thaining7/React-Weather-App/README.md

 ## How to Use

-* Enter a zip code in the search box to view the location's current weather conditions and three day forecast
+* Enter a valid zip code in the search box to view the location's current weather conditions and three day forecast